 Spartacus desires to strike down all “oppressors,” while never stopping to define who does or does not qualify as an oppressor.
 Which is why, unsurprisingly, he shows no real

-allegiance to anyone, eventually turning against his own faction in the war because it allows him to remain alive and oppose the ill-defined “oppressor” (1.8 “The War Begins”).
+allegiance to anyone, eventually turning against his own faction in the war because it allows him to fulfill his purpose of staying alive and opposing the ill-defined “oppressor” (1.8 “The War Begins”).
 And yet, he shows no qualm using his Noble Phantasm, Crying Warmonger, even though it is little more than a nuclear-scale suicide bomb.
-His desire for a life in revolt is counteracted by his self-destructive means, and he doesn’t perceive that as an issue.
+His personal goal is counteracted by his self-destructive means, and he doesn’t perceive that as an issue.
+That is madness.

-Atalanta is another character to imitate Berserker with means that counteract her stated goal.
-She insists on saving Jack the Ripper and the other children of White Chapel, London from a denial of their humanity (2.18 “From Hell”), despite the fact that she has no way of accomplishing that goal, and sacrifices her own humanity toward that purpose (2.22 “Reunion and Separation”).
+Atalanta is another character to imitate Berserker with means which counteract her personal goal.
+She insists on saving Jack the Ripper and the other children of White Chapel, London from having their humanity denied (2.18 “From Hell”), despite the fact that she has no way of accomplishing that goal, and sacrifices her own humanity toward that purpose (2.22 “Reunion and Separation”).

 Her Noble Phantasm, Agrius Metamorphosis, gives her the frenetic strength and speed of a wild boar but, in return, reduces her to an animalistic state of rage (essentially that of a Berserker).
 Jeanne d’Arc is the one to point out the problem in this while confronting Atalanta: